What does an accounting clerk do?

 Reconciled Accounts payable transactions through QuickBooks and organization-specific information systems for non-profit clients with multiple divisions throughout various jurisdictions.

-Most accounting clerks list "data entry," "customer service," and "purchase orders" as skills on their resumes.
-We go into more details on the most important accounting clerk responsibilities here:
+Most accounting clerks use their skills in "data entry," "customer service," and "purchase orders" to do their jobs.
+You can find more detail on essential accounting clerk responsibilities here:

 Bookkeepers are employees who are in charge of the company's general ledger.
 They are well-versed in basic accounting principles, and they apply these in their work.
 Bookkeepers manage the entry of items in the general ledger, assign items into their proper categories, and ensure that the entries are balanced.
 They also act as auditors by checking the accuracy and veracity of the receipts or vouchers in their possession before entering them into the system.
 Bookkeepers ensure that their files are up to date and free of errors.

-As far as similarities go, this is where it ends because an accounting clerk responsibility requires skills such as "quickbooks," "credit card payments," "ledgers," and "cash receipts."
+While similarities exist, there are also some differences between accounting clerks and bookkeeper.
+For instance, accounting clerk responsibilities require skills such as "quickbooks," "credit card payments," "ledgers," and "cash receipts."
 Whereas a bookkeeper is skilled in "payroll tax returns," "journal entries," "credit card accounts," and "sales tax."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 Clerks are responsible for many of the general administrative tasks in the office.
 They are in charge of manning office telephone lines, managing incoming and outgoing mails, filing paperwork and other needed records, scheduling and documenting meetings, typing out documents when needed, disseminating memos and other official announcements, and keeping an inventory of office equipment and supplies.
 Clerks should have good office skills, communication skills, business writing skills, and time management skills.
 They should also be able to treat any document or paperwork they handle with confidentiality.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, accounting clerk responsibilities are more likely to require skills like "purchase orders," "reconciliations," "vendor invoices," and "quickbooks."
-Meanwhile, a clerk might be skilled in areas such as "basic math," "math," "cleanliness," and "pos."
+Meanwhile, a clerk has duties that require skills in areas such as "basic math," "math," "cleanliness," and "pos."
 These differences highlight just how different the day-to-day in each role looks.

 An accounts payable associate is primarily responsible for processing bills and payments for a company, ensuring accuracy and timeliness.
 Moreover, they are also responsible for maintaining records of all transactions, liaising with external agencies, coordinating with different departments to gather data, receiving and monitoring invoices, and obtaining approval from managers or supervisors when it comes to payments as needed.
 An accounts payable associate may also produce financial reports and statements, create presentations, train new members of the workforce, and assist audits, all while adhering to the company's policies and regulations.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from accounting clerk resumes include skills like "hr," "credit card payments," "ledgers," and "cash receipts," whereas an accounts payable associate might be skilled in "journal entries," "vendor inquiries," "payment processing," and "credit card. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from accounting clerk resumes include skills like "hr," "credit card payments," "ledgers," and "cash receipts," whereas an accounts payable associate is more likely to list skills in "journal entries," "vendor inquiries," "payment processing," and "credit card. "

 Junior accountants maintain the financial records of companies through the analysis of their general ledger accounts and balance sheets.
 The accountant's post journal entries, maintain accounts receivable and payable, and update financial statements.
 They pay payroll every month, reconcile ledgers, and submit payroll taxes.
 The skills necessary for this job include analytical skills, problem-solving, information confidentiality, and proficiency in accounting software and technology.
 They are also expected to be detail-oriented.